Stuyk/altv-athena/README.md

 -   Toolbar System
     -   Equip an item in a Toolbar Equippable Item
     -   Press 1-4 to swap items in toolbar
+-   Custom Job Framework
+    -   Easy to Use Job Language / Creation
+    -   Play Animations
+    -   Play Particles
+    -   Play Sounds
+    -   Add Blips
+    -   Add Markers
+    -   Custom Waypoint Types...
+Go To, Capture, etc.
+    -   Custom Criteria: No Vehicle, No Weapon, etc.
+    -   Call Events on Objective Completions
 -   Extendable Core Resource
-    -   Extend the core resource by writing your own code in the 'extra' folder.
+    -   Extend the core resource by writing your own code in the 'plugins' folder.

 ## Running this Project